nu-tech-ethics/spring2024/pages/syllabus.md

 This course was originally developed in collaboration with Dr. Sepehr Vakil, Dr. Sarah Van Wart, and Natalie Araujo Melo.

 ## Required Texts
 All assigned readings will be available via Canvas as PDFs, no purchase required.
-If you would like to dive more in-depth into the topics we learn about, below are the books we will be reading chapters from (in chronological order):
+If you would like to dive more in-depth into the topics we learn about, there are optional readings included each week for further exploration.

-1. Benjamin, R. (2019). <a href="https://www.ruhabenjamin.com/race-after-technology">Race After Technology: Abolitionist Tools for the New Jim Code</a>.
-John Wiley & Sons.
-    * You may purchase it (recommended), of you can access it <a href="https://ebookcentral.proquest.com/lib/northwestern/detail.action?docID=5820427">online through the Northwestern Library</a>.
-1. Crawford, Kate (2021). <a href="">Atlas of AI</a>.
-Yale University Press.
-    * Available through <a href="https://www-jstor-org.turing.library.northwestern.edu/stable/j.ctv1ghv45t">Northwestern's JSTOR access</a>.
-1. Costanza-Chock, Sasha (2020). <a href="https://design-justice.pubpub.org/">Design Justice</a>.
-The MIT Press.
-    * Open access (yay!)

 ## Course Format & Grading
 The course format will consist of: